mikybartoli1979/paper/paper.md

 Price parity clauses can have an anticompetitive effects.
 New and more efficient OTAs cannot be competitive, as Booking.com always gets the lowest price for a hotel room.

+#Simulations
+We simulate the impact of price parity clauses on hotel prices on Booking.com, Expedia, and the hotels direct channel.